Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 You have Advantage on Death Saving Throws.

 **Speedy Recovery**
-As a Bonus Action, you can expend one of your Hit Point Dice, roll the die, and regain a number of Hit Points equal to the roll.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can expend one of your Hit Point Dice, roll the die, and regain a number of Hit Points equal to the roll.

 ---